lucasviga/lucasviga/README.md

 "Learn something every day" #NeverStopLearning

-- I'm working at Grupo ClickIP in Manaus.
+- I've been working at Grupo ClickIP in Manaus.
 - I'm a developer front-end: React JS and React Native.

 I've been studying: Next JS, Typescript and Node JS.